Thomas Malory: Works

-In fiction
+Modern culture references

-A young Malory appears as a character at the end of T. H. White's book The Once and Future King (1958), which was based on Le Morte d'Arthur.
+A young Malory himself appears as a character at the end of T. H. White's book The Once and Future King (1958), which was based on Le Morte d'Arthur.
 This cameo is included in the Broadway musical Camelot (1960), and in its film adaptation (1967), where his name is given as "Tom of Warwick"; reflecting the general acceptance of Malory of Newbold Revel (in Warwickshire) as the author through most of the 20th century, despite the criminal history of that candidate in his later life.

-In addition to White's treatment, many other modern versions of the Arthurian legend have their roots in Malory, including John Boorman's film Excalibur (1981).
-The discovery of Malory's book and its acquisition by William Caxton form key elements in The Load of Unicorn (1959), a children's novel by Cynthia Harnett.
+Less direct homage characters to the writer include Mallory, the eponymous ancient wizard rival of Merlin and follower of Morgana featured in the backstory of the animated series Princess Gwenevere and the Jewel Riders episode "The Wizard of Gardenia" (1996), and Sir Malory, a non-player character and Mordred-like brother of Morganthe included in the video game Wizard101 world expansion Avalon (2012).
+A fictionalised discovery of Malory's book and its acquisition by William Caxton form key elements in The Load of Unicorn (1959), a children's novel by Cynthia Harnett.